cap-js/docs/about/best-practices.md

 ## Domain Models

 [CDS](../cds/) is CAP's universal modeling language to declaratively capture knowledge about an application's domain.
-Data models capture the *static* aspects of a domain, using the widely used technique of [*entity-relationship modeling*]().
+Data models capture the *static* aspects of a domain, using the widely used technique of [*entity-relationship modeling*](https://en.wikipedia.org/wiki/Entity–relationship_model#:~:text=An%20entity–relationship%20model%20(or,instances%20of%20those%20entity%20types).).
 For example, a simple domain model as illustrated in this ER diagram:

 ![bookshop-erm.drawio](assets/bookshop-erm.drawio.svg)